-For example, you may decide to wait before telling anyone about your illness if you are expecting a raise in the near future.
+For example, you might decide to wait before telling anyone about your illness if you are expecting a raise in the near future.
 If do you share your diagnosis and then find that you get less of a raise, it’s hard to prove the amount of a raise or bonus you would have gotten, were it not for your diagnosis.

 Landay also suggests keeping a daily log.
 Write in it actual work events that demonstrate how well you can do your job and the good things people say about your work.
 Include how your condition or treatment affects your job.
 This will help you in case you need an accommodation or need to take time off work.
-An accommodation is a special action your company takes so that you can keep working.
+An accommodation is a special action your company takes so you can keep working.
 Examples may include changing your work schedule or supplying special equipment.
-See our document called Americans With Disabilities Act for more on this.
+See our document Americans With Disabilities Act for more on this.

 If you believe you have been discriminated against, you should first learn as much as possible about the company’s attitude, track record, and grievance procedures.
 (Grievance procedures are formal ways to tell your company about concerns and seek positive solutions).
-This is important because it may help avoid a situation that could drain you both financially and physically.
+This is important because it might help avoid a situation that could drain you both financially and physically.

 Landay also suggests contacting a lawyer who is an expert in the field to advise you of deadlines and procedures for taking legal action in case you have to do so.
 It helps if you know something about the legal process before taking action.
 You should learn about state and federal laws, especially the Family and Medical Leave Act and the Americans with Disabilities Act, which may provide certain legal protections.
 Sometimes you can’t work out a solution with your employer, and a lawsuit may be the next step.
 Be sure you get information on time limits for filing suits, and understand the potential costs and possible outcomes.